Bob Dylan Center

 The Bob Dylan Center is a museum in Tulsa, Oklahoma, dedicated to the life and works of American singer-songwriter Bob Dylan.

 The museum opened to the public on May 10, 2022.

 In 2016, Dylan sold his archive to the Tulsa-based George Kaiser Family Foundation and the University of Tulsa.
-The foundation also operates the nearby Woody Guthrie Center, also located within the Tulsa Arts District.
+The foundation also operates the nearby Woody Guthrie Center with Guthrie's and Phil Ochs' archives, also located within the Tulsa Arts District.

+An official publication of The Bob Dylan Center is the 608-page 2023 book Bob Dylan: Mixing Up the Medicine, a carefully curated selection of over 600 images including never-before-circulated draft lyrics, writings, photographs, drawings and other ephemera from the Dylan archive.